 - ASSUMPTION 3 Whatever she said is a lie.
 She fakes her split personality.
 And this assumption can be considered strong because she is the only one who is narrating.
 Nobody else is there to prove whatever she said is right or wrong.
 All the things she said was to save herself, can be assumed as lies and finally to get out of the situation she and Dr. DuPont plan for a hypnosis session, eventually turning the events to possession by Mary Whitney (Dissociative Identity Disorder).

-They story of Alias Grace also focuses on a lot of aspects of femininity.
-Bad treatment of women, woman depicted as mother and a whore, Beaten up considered as a sexual object.
-The first example is when Graces father beats her mother for accidentally throwing the luggage.
-Her father calls her a whore, slut and even make sexual advances towards her!
-Grace s shown as very affectionate and motherly towards her younger siblings.
-But when she denies for any sexual relation her father send her to earn money at a fine hose at the Parkinson’s where she meets Mary.
+One example is when Grace’s father beats her mother for accidentally throwing the luggage.
+Even her father is calling her a slut, a whore, and making advances towards her!
+Grace is shown to be extremely affectionate and motherly toward her younger siblings.
+As she denies any sexual interaction, her father sends her to earn money at the Parkinson’s, which is where she meets Mary.

 is a combination of both subjectivity of narration and feminism is interrelated.
 If we reconsider the situation, I believe that Grace Marks might have used her femininity traits to get hold of people.
 Her true personality is still not revealed.
 This even focuses on her desire to be like Mary Whitney, free spirited straight forward.
 Even when presented in the court, she was overly dressed than her normal maid attire.
 And, faints after when she is announced as death sentence to her which later changed to life imprisonment.